 What to Look Out For

 Specifically watch out for homes that have kitchen and bathroom issues.
-The costs of repairing these are especially high in NYC in comparison to other markets.
+Mold can also be a big problem.
+The costs of repairing these issues are especially high in NYC in comparison to other markets.

 Real Estate Flipping and Investing Groups in New York City